retrotravelbug/tightropetool/adolescent tightrope.md

 >
 > "What a can of worms (information) in 10 years I have not managed to gain so much info in one session using such an effective assessment tool.
 Wow….."
 > <small>Bail and Remand Officer in Hammersmith and Fulham</small>

+## [Download Printable cards]

+The cards in the guidance workbook can be printed from the workbook or collectively from here so you can print off, cut out and laminate each card, or page of cards.
+There are also mats that have all the cards from each area together.

+## Hardcopy toolkit

+If you or your team want the hardcopy toolkit with 8 sets of printed cards and two printed pads with the template form to complete, then a few sets are still available to purchase from [here].

 # Extras